navidrome/website/content/en/docs/usage/library/artwork.md

 ## MediaFiles

-Some players (including Navidrome's own WebUI), can display different cover art images for each track in an album.
+Some players (including Navidrome's own WebUI) can display different cover art images for each track in an album.
+Navidrome resolves mediafile artwork in the following order:

-Navidrome tries to read an embedded image from the mediafile.
-If it does not have one, it will get the album cover art as explained above.
+1. Try to read an embedded image from the mediafile itself
+2. For multi-disc albums, fall back to the disc-level artwork (see [Disc Cover Art](#disc-cover-art) above)
+3. Fall back to the album cover art

 MediaFile cover art can be slow in some systems and can be disabled by setting `EnableMediaFileCoverArt=false`.

 ## Playlists